talukder88/talukder88.github.io/index.markdown

 I completed Bachelors in Electrical Engineering from [Jadavpur University](http://www.jaduniv.edu.in/), India in 2009.
 Prior to starting my doctoral study, I spent 8 years in industry at [GE Grid Solutions](https://www.gegridsolutions.com/) and [ITC Ltd.](https://www.itcportal.com/).
-As part of my doctoral study, I did internships in [Tesla, Inc.](https://www.tesla.com/) and [National Renewable Energy Laboratory](https://www.nrel.gov/) in Fall 2021 and Summer 2021, respectively.
-In summer 2019 and Fall 2020, I also interned with [GE Research](https://www.ge.com/research/) in NY, USA.
+As part of my doctoral study, I did internships in [Tesla, Inc.](https://www.tesla.com/) and [National Renewable Energy Laboratory](https://www.nrel.gov/) in
+Fall 2021 and Summer 2021, respectively.
+I also interned in [GE Research](https://www.ge.com/research/) in Summer 2019 and Fall 2020.